worseTyler/Pyoem/README.md

 ## Team 4 People (Tyler, Collin, Nick, Anna)
 ## Crimson Code Hackathon 2023 1st Place

-Pyoem is a new programming language created during the 2023 WSU Hackathon.
-It provides the option for developers to write their projects in Poems.
+Pyoem is the newest esoteric programming language, created so that developers can write their projects in the syntax and diction of the great poets.
+Poems may contain references to poems by other authors, sole verses or stanzas.
+Pyoem is the best the intersection of programming and literature.
 Operators, Declarations, and Function Calls are all supported.

+Pyoem was created for WSU's 2023 Hackathon under the theme of "Try Something New".

 ## Special  Terms